SohaibAlaraby/Signal_Generator/README.md

 1. When the program starts the program asks the user for the following parameters:<br />
 a.
 Sampling frequency of signal. <br />
 b.
 Start and end of time scale <br />
 c.
-Number of the break points and their positions (i.e. the points that the signal definition rule changes). <br />
+Number of the break points and their positions (i.e. the points that the signal definition rule <br />
+changes). <br />
 Example: The signal is defined from -2:0 as a DC signal and from 0:2 as ramp the user will enter that the number of break points =1 and the position at t=0. <br />